JimDesu/basis-lang/spec.md

 The first form, the *named-module form*, names a module by its logical name.
 All top-level definitions in the named module become visible in the current file under their qualified names — `App::Models::User`, `App::Models::Account`, and so on.
 The unqualified short form (writing `User` to mean `App::Models::User`) requires either that no other in-scope import provide a same-named definition (in which case the short form unambiguously resolves) or that the user supply an alias for the import.

-An aliased form is admitted, replacing the bare module name with `Alias:Module` — a single colon between the alias and the module path:
+An aliased form is admitted, replacing the bare module name with `Alias=Module` — an equals sign between the alias and the module path:

 ```
-.import Models:App::Models
+.import Models=App::Models
 ```

 Names from the imported module are then accessible via the alias prefix: `Models::User`, `Models::Account`.
 The alias is a file-local rename; it does not shadow the original qualified name.